Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Cleveland's games went over the point total nine out of 16 times last season.

-- Cleveland was 5-5 against the spread and 9-1 overall last season when the team notched more than 23.1 points.
+- Cleveland was 5-5 against the spread and 9-1 overall last season when the team scored more than 23.1 points.

-- The Browns collected 369.6 yards per game last year, 24.7 more yards than the 344.9 the Bears gave up per matchup.
+- The Browns averaged 369.6 yards per game last season, 24.7 more yards than the 344.9 the Bears gave up per outing.

-- In games that Cleveland churned out more than 344.9 yards last year, the team was 5-6 against the spread and 10-1 overall.
+- Cleveland was 5-6 against the spread and 10-1 overall when the team picked up more than 344.9 yards last season.

 - Last season the Browns had 16 turnovers, two fewer than the Bears had takeaways (18).